4 Pitching Tips That Will Get You Noticed

 - Create a customized press list.
 Unless you are pitching to an individual reporter, you will need to create a press list tailored to the specific geographical area and the topic of your story.
 Make sure you differentiate between consumer and trade publications and adjust your angle and language, depending on the target audience.

 - Craft a concise and effective pitch email.
+Learning how to write a media pitch is important.
 Journalists receive hundreds of pitches every day and are simply not able to read all of them.
 To increase the chances of your pitch being noticed, make sure it gets straight to the point.
 Address each reporter by name and make it clear why he or she should be interested in the story.
 Don’t try to cram too many details in one email – stay focused on the main idea.

 - Subject lines matter.
 Spend time coming up with a compelling subject line.
 The subject line is what will determine if your pitch email even gets read, so it has to be great.
-Don’t underestimate the importance of the words you choose for the subject line.
+Don’t underestimate the importance of the words you choose for the subject line when you are pitching to the media.

 Remember that effective media pitching is also about building long-term relationships with reporters and editors.
 Take time to build those connections and they will eventually pay off.